 Tryptophan is an amino acid found in most protein food sources.

-There are only a handful of foods that increase serotonin naturally by other mechanisms — dark chocolate, cold-water fatty fish, green tea, fermented foods, and the spice turmeric.
-(43, 44, 45, 46, 47)
+There are only a handful of foods known to increase serotonin naturally by other mechanisms:

-It’s not a coincidence that people binge on sweet or carbohydrate-rich “comfort foods” when they’re feeling blue.
+It’s not a coincidence that people binge on sweet or carbohydrate-rich “comfort foods” when they’re feeling down.

-But sugar also triggers a boost of stress-promoting cortisol that can last up to five hours.
-(48)
+But sugar also triggers a boost of the stress hormone cortisol that can last up to five hours.

 Supplements for Serotonin Deficiency